 For instructions, see How do I recover a lost or forgotten AWS password?

 Finding the email address for an account

-- Check for correspondence from AWS in the inbox and spam folder of any email address you might have used in the past to open an AWS account.
+- Check any email addresses you might have used to open an AWS account.
 Most account-related correspondence from AWS comes from email@example.com.
-If you find correspondence from firstname.lastname@example.org in an email inbox, it's likely that email address has an AWS account associated with it.
+If you find correspondence like this, the email address is probably associated with an AWS account.

-If you still can’t access your AWS account, fill out the form at I'm an AWS customer and I'm looking for billing or account support.
+If you still can't access your AWS account, see I'm an AWS customer and I'm looking for billing or account support.